 Spaying and neutering your cats and dogs helps to keep them happy and healthy and decreases the overpopulation of unwanted pets.
 Learn more from the ABVMA.

-Pet owners must ensure their animals are not a threat or nuisance to the public, which includes the following requirements;
+Pet owners must ensure that their animals are not a threat or nuisance to the public, which includes the following requirements under the Animal Care and Control Bylaw;

 Best practices:

-To ensure your pets do not create a nuisance or threat in your neighborhood, monitor your dogs outside time when on your property, this will reduce incidents of excessive barking, or a chance to escape the yard unnoticed.
-Take the time; weekly is recommended, to clean up and dispose of dog feces accumulating in your yard.
-This will prevent the spread of disease and eliminate any odors becoming a nuisance.
-A helpful tip is to use empty dog food bags to collect the feces and then dispose of in your black bin for collection.
+To ensure your pets do not create a nuisance or threat in your neighborhood, always keep them contained and monitor their outside time when on your property; this will reduce incidents of excessive noise or a chance to escape the yard unnoticed.
+Take the time, weekly is recommended, to clean up and dispose of dog feces accumulating in your yard.
+This will prevent the spread of disease and eliminate any odors from becoming a nuisance.
+A helpful tip is to use empty dog food bags to collect the feces and then dispose of them in your black bin for collection.

 Dog owners can be proactive in preventing a nuisance or dangerous pet with some of these tips;